Wizard-Of-Chaos/Wizard-of-Chaos.github.io/_posts/2023-9-7-obstacle-avoidance.md

 ![alt text](https://raw.githubusercontent.com/Wizard-Of-Chaos/Wizard-of-Chaos.github.io/main/imgs/dust_cloud_wip.png "Not great, not terrible")

 I'll figure it out -- probably by either writing a cloud shader or mixing these two concepts.
 In any case, the asteroids and constant movement means it's *much* more likely to hit a rock, and much more likely for the AI to hit a rock.
-Unfortunately my obstacle avoidance code was... half baked, shall we say, written around last April and not updated or tweaked since then.
+Unfortunately my obstacle avoidance code was pretty bad, written around last April and not updated or tweaked since then -- it was able to detect basic collisions, but ships had this frustrating habit of stopping just short of the obstacle and simply *staying* there, which on a *moving* object meant they just got crushed like beer cans.
 After losing wingman after wingman to avoidable collisions I realized I needed to just rewrite the damn thing.

 Proper collision detection and avoidance requires a few concepts, though.
+Thankfully [Bullet3](https://pybullet.org/wordpress/), the physics library I'm using, already wrote most of them for me, and I needed to figure out how to apply the various tools it has into a spaceship game.

 ## Detection